 Pathrise job-seekers should already have experience in their chosen field to get the most out of the technical curriculum.
 A full-service organization, Pathrise assists fellows with each step of the job search including resume and portfolio optimization, cold emailing and reverse recruiting, technical and behavioral interviewing, and negotiation.
 Through workshops and 1-on-1 mentoring, Pathrise tailors the curriculum to meet each fellow’s specific needs.

 Coder Foundry is a full-time program, requiring more than 40 hours of work every week.
 Our program is flexible.
-There are only 4 hours of group sessions per week and fellows can schedule 1-on-1 sessions as needed.
-The Pathrise income share agreement is 9% of their first year’s salary and we never require upfront payments.
+There are only 2-4 hours of sessions per week and fellows can schedule 1-on-1 sessions as needed.
+The Pathrise income share agreement (ISA) means that our fellows never pay until they land a job they love and start working.
+Plus,we never require upfront payments.

 Pathrise is a career accelerator that helps people land their dream job in tech through 1-on-1 training and mentorship.
 If you are interested in working with one of our mentors to optimize your job search, join Pathrise.